truenas/documentation/content/References/dRAIDprimer.md

 A single dRAID vdev can have multiple redundancy groups just as a RAIDz can have multiple vdevs.
-A dRAID redundancy group is roughly the equivalent of a RAIDz vdev. dRAID redundancy groups can be much wider than RAIDz vdevs and still have the same level of redundancy. dRAID variable in estimating calculations are:
+A dRAID redundancy group is roughly the equivalent of a RAIDz vdev. dRAID redundancy groups can be much wider than RAIDz vdevs and still have the same level of redundancy. dRAID variables in estimating layouts are:

 * Parity (P) in each redundancy group
 * Data disk (D) in each redundancy group